overlookmotel/oxc_estree_ts-ast-diff-viewer/README.md

 ## Notes

-Some of the results in this app may not be identical to the ones on the `tasks/coverage`.
+- Some of the results in this app may not be identical to the ones on the `tasks/coverage`
   - Not specified the exact options
   - Not done every tweaking for the ASTs
-- etc...
+- A few test files are ignored for now

-Just use it for simple checking.
+  - See `bun-create-index.js`